NOAA-RDHPCS/noaa-rdhpcs.github.io/source/slurm/index.rst

    Jobs run in the windfall QOS will NOT count toward RawUsage (and EffectvUsage) and hence will not lower FairShare.

-For a new job to run sooner, regardless of your current FairShare value, it is important that you do the following:

-- Select the appropriate QOS.
-- Submit your job ASAP as a job’s priority increases with time in the queue regardless of other priority factors.
-- Enter an appropriate wall clock time.
-Excessive wall clock times will delay that start of your job, and contributes to overall inefficient scheduling and system utilization.

 Fairshare Reporting
 -------------------